 King County's water resources - its streams, lakes, wetlands, groundwater, and Puget Sound - play an important role in the quality of life we enjoy.
 They provide us recreation and drinking water, support tourism and salmon, and are used by industry.
 These waters, however, are vulnerable to pollution from a wide variety of human activities.

 This page discusses:

-What is stormwater, where does it come from, and why is it important?
+- What stormwater is, where it comes from, and why it is important

 Many of our water pollution problems are due in large part to pollutants that are washed off the land by storms.
 The quality of stormwater from public facilities, commercial and industrial businesses, residences, and agricultural lands is an increasing concern nationwide.
 Many people believe that stormwater is "clean" and that it does not harm water quality.
 This perception is understandable since the amount of pollution from any one spot is not usually significant by itself.
 But when all these small amounts are combined, they can cause big water quality problems.